mathworks/llfs/README.md

 The `llfs::PageCache` implements read- and write-through caching of pages from multiple `llfs::PageDevice` instances, each of which has an associated `llfs::PageAllocator` and `llfs::PageRecycler` to allocate physical pages as needed and release pages when their reference count goes to zero.
 The liveness and garbage collection model for LLFS is per-page reference counting (with _no_ cycle detection), so applications using LLFS must take care to implement non-cyclic data structures.

 Each page is uniquely identified by a `llfs::PageId` value.
 A `PageId` encodes (bit-wise) a device index (which is relative to the context of a `PageCache`), a physical page index (which is used by the various `PageDevice` implementations to read/write data), and a generation number.
 The generation number means that each time a specific set of bytes is written to a physical location on a storage device, it is associated with a unique `PageId`.
 This makes cache coherence for pages indexed by `PageId` much easier, as it is impossible for the "current" data bound to a given `PageId` to ever change.

+### llfs::PageCacheJob

+As mentioned in the section about `llfs::Volume`, `llfs::PageCacheJob` is the basic transaction mechanism provided by LLFS.
+PageCache jobs provide all of the ACID properties:

+- Atomic: all of the side-effects of a job are observed (outside of the job), or none of them
+- Consistent: once a job has been committed, all observers will see its side effects
+- Isolated: new pages can be read within a job, but not outside it; jobs can be chained together speculatively to create a pipeline of transactions that can see the side-effects of previous jobs in the chain, even if those jobs aren't full committed yet (and therefore aren't visible externally)
+- Durable: once committed, all the data updates in the job are guaranteed to be written at the maximum durability level of the underyling log and page devices

+There is one caveat: currently `PageCacheJob`s do not support full read isolation.
+This means that changes made external to a job after its creation are visible inside the job.
+However, because of the append-only data model of LLFS, this is not a very serious restriction.
+This is because log records and data pages don't ever change once they are written; rather, new log records and pages become visible and old ones are trimmed/dropped over time.
+The record at a certain log offset is immutable, as is the data bound to a given `PageId`.
+Therefore, if an application wishes to implement full read isolation within a `PageCacheJob`, it can easily do so by simply not reading past a certain log offset.

+`PageCacheJob` supports pipelining by chaining jobs together.
+When a job sets another job as it's "base job," it gains access to all the new pages created by the base job even before they are fully flushed to durable storage.
+This allows better utilization of storage hardware because an application doesn't have to wait until job data is fully flushed before it prepares the next batch of updates, even in the presence of data dependencies.
+LLFS guarantees that jobs chained together in this way are observed by the outside world in the correct order.
+Even if the application crashes, a later (speculative) job will not be observed unless the entire chain of base jobs has been fully committed.

 ## llfs::PageDevice